jhpark16/CAN-Link/README.md

 The CAN bus is constructed with STM32F103C8T6 and PCA82C250 CAN bus driver.
 The STM32F103C8T6 is an cheap ARM based microcontroller with hardware CAN bus and a blue STM32F103C8T6 board can be purchased for AU$2.30 at AliExpress.
 This CAN bus was terminated with a 60 ohm resistor.
 The bus is currently operating at 1MHz.

-### I verified the CAN bus communication protocol with a logic analyser.
+### The CAN bus communication protocol with a logic analyser.